jameslovallo/ramidus/README.md

 ## Deployment

-No build step is required to deploy this site: you can copy this project to a simple server and it will run just fine as-is.
+No build step is required to deploy this site: you can copy this project to a simple server and it will run just fine.
 You will probably still want to run `npm run build` before you deploy though.

 ### Benefits of Building